 10.2.2.1 GetIdentifierReference (lex, name, strict)

-The abstract operation GetIdentifierReference is called with a Lexical Environment lex, an identifier String name, and a Boolean flag strict.
+The abstract operation GetIdentifierReference is called with a Lexical Environment lex, a String name, and a Boolean flag strict.
 The value of lex may be null.
 When called, the following steps are performed:

 If lex is the value null, then